List of Baahubali characters: Bijjaladeva

+Other characters

 Kumara Varma

 Kumara Varma is the brother of King Jayavarma's unnamed wife and was considered as a potential groom of Devasena.
 He lived with Devasena's family and lacked self-confidence until he meets Amarendra Baahubali, who boosts his confidence during the Pindaris' attack on the Kunthala Kingdom.
 He also had feelings for Devasena.
-He is killed by Bijjaladeva after having been tricked into an attempted assassination of Bhallaladeva as part of their plan to discredit Baahubali.
+He is assassinated by Bijjaladeva after having been tricked into an attempted assassination of Bhallaladeva as part of their plan to discredit Baahubali.